projectsbyif/trillian-demo-server/README.md

-# Trillian Demo Server
+# Trillian Demo: Server

-This is a virtual machine with a demo of a working Trillian server, made up of parts:
+This is a virtual machine with a demo of a working [Trillian](https://github.com/google/trillian) server, made up of these parts:

 1. An instance of [Trillian](https://github.com/google/trillian), providing the Merkle tree implementation using MySQL for storage

 2. A Flask webserver app which:

-   * Provides a [demo UI](https://192.168.99.4:5000/) to create and delete logs
+  * Provides a [front-end](https://192.168.99.4:5000/) to create and delete logs
   * Provides API endpoints to allow a client to synchronise and check the Merkle tree
   * Provides a demo API endpoint for inserting new log records

 ## Run